diegoldnascimento/nvim/README.md

 - [vim-illuminate](https://github.com/RRethy/vim-illuminate) - Vim plugin for automatically highlighting other uses of the word under the cursor using either LSP, Tree-sitter, or regex matching.
 - [noice.vim](https://github.com/folke/noice.nvim) - Highly experimental plugin that completely replaces the UI for messages, cmdline and the popupmenu.
 - [nvim-notify](https://github.com/rcarriga/nvim-notify) - A fancy, configurable, notification manager for NeoVim
+- [better-escape.nvim](https://github.com/max397574/better-escape.nvim) - This plugin is the lua version of better_escape.vim, with some additional features and optimizations A lot of people have mappings like jk or jj to escape insert mode

 ### LSP